Consulate General of Sweden, Jerusalem: Status

-Many of today's consuls general in Jerusalem have ancient origins.
+Many of today's consulates general in Jerusalem have ancient origins.
 They originally emerged to protect the interests of Christians during Ottoman times.
 The consuls then had a special status, based on the Ottoman millet system that granted certain rights and autonomy to religious minorities, as well as on treaties that the Sublime Porte was forced to conclude with the European powers from the 15th century onwards.
 At the turn of the 20th century, these treaties meant that foreigners were not subject to Ottoman law, were exempt from taxes, and their residences and businesses were immune.
 They could only be arrested and deported with the intervention of their own countries' ambassadors.
 Disputes between foreigners were handled by special consular courts according to the laws of the country of origin.
 Even non-Muslim Ottoman subjects working for foreigners could obtain this privileged status through a consular diploma.
 Foreigners also had control over their religious institutions and schools.

 In some areas, such as Palestine, these privileges continued even after the fall of the Ottoman Empire.
 However, they were abolished in Iraq and Egypt in the 1930s.
 Although the capitulations no longer apply, they still play a significant role in the status of consulates.
 Sweden established an honorary consulate in Jerusalem in 1903 to protect Swedish interests, especially for Swedish Christian pilgrims visiting the city.
 Since then, Sweden has had an uninterrupted presence in Jerusalem, and no other nation has had the same status.
 In 1991, Sweden's honorary consulate was upgraded to a career consulate general.
 Other countries that previously had consular representation in Jerusalem, such as Germany and Russia, have attempted to reopen their missions but have encountered obstacles due to a lack of continuous presence.

 The consulates in Jerusalem have a special status under international law because no state recognizes Israel's sovereignty over the city, and only one state recognizes Jordan's.
 As a result, each consulate general reports directly to its country's foreign ministry and not to its embassy.
 The consulates monitor the status quo principles and the corpus separatum idea and also have a role as observers of the Palestinians' situation under Israeli occupation, in accordance with the Geneva Conventions.
 The consulates general in Jerusalem, which do not have exequaturs or diplomatic status, also have, in addition to their regular duties, a special observer role that is unique in the world.
 They have been granted permission by the Israeli authorities through a simple procedure.
 Formally, their district is limited to the city of Jerusalem, but in practice, they handle matters even outside the city, including in the West Bank and Gaza Strip.